kamalx/reading-list/README.md

-> Collection of book suugested by BangaloreJS friends.
+## Collection of books suggested by BangaloreJS friends

 | Title  | Author   |